JamesTheGiblet/my-_jarvis/README.md

 *   **Advanced Cognitive Development & Autonomy (Phases 5, 7, 9, 10):**
     *   Implementing more sophisticated memory and learning mechanisms, intrinsic motivation, creativity, open-ended goal setting, and higher-order cognitive functions.
     *   The ultimate vision involves Praxis achieving significant autonomy in its learning, adaptation, and even in contributing to new discoveries or designs.

+### Enhanced Self-Awareness & Metacognition (Future Aspirations)

+These skills would deepen Praxis's understanding of its own performance and learning process, accelerating its path to autonomy.

+*   **Cognitive Resource Manager Skill:**
+    *   **Concept:** A skill that monitors its own operational metrics.
+It would use `knowledge_base.py` to track API costs (e.g., token usage per call, cumulative costs), skill execution times, and potentially system memory usage if feasible.
+    *   **Why it's valuable:** If it detects that a certain skill or type of operation is becoming too expensive (API cost-wise) or too slow, it could proactively:
+        *   Log detailed warnings for developer review.
+        *   Suggest optimizations to the relevant skill's code (leveraging the `skill_refinement_agent`).
+        *   Temporarily adjust its strategy, perhaps by favoring less resource-intensive alternative skills if available.
+        *   In extreme cases, and with safeguards, it might even temporarily disable a problematic, non-critical skill.
+        This is a critical step for long-term, sustainable, and unmonitored operation, especially when relying on metered APIs.

+*   **Automated Benchmark Generation Skill:**
+    *   **Concept:** A true meta-skill.
+When a skill like `skill_refinement_agent` (or a future `autonomous_learning_agent`) successfully proposes or generates a new skill or a significant modification to an existing one, this "Automated Benchmark Generation Skill" would be tasked with analyzing the new/modified skill's code and docstrings.
+Based on this analysis, it would attempt to automatically write one or more basic unit tests for it and add them to the appropriate directory within an evaluation harness (e.g., `tests/skills/`).
+    *   **Why it's valuable:** This would significantly close the loop on autonomous learning and self-improvement.
+Praxis wouldn't just be able to learn or modify skills; it would be able to generate evidence that its new or modified capabilities function as intended, ensuring that its evolution is robust, reliable, and less prone to regressions.
+It promotes a "test-driven evolution" paradigm.

+### Deeper User Understanding & Personalization (Future Aspirations)

+These skills would move Praxis from being a helpful assistant to a truly personalized companion that understands the user on a deeper level.

+*   **Communication Style Adapter Skill:**
+    *   **Concept:** An evolution of the CEQ (Core Emotional Aptitude) capabilities.
+This skill would analyze the user's language over time—noting their formality, verbosity, use of slang, emojis, and overall tone from interaction logs (`interaction_feedback` table in `knowledge_base.py`).
+    *   **Why it's valuable:** Praxis could then dynamically tune its own responses (e.g., conciseness, descriptiveness, formality, even vocabulary choices by adjusting LLM prompts) to better match the user's preferred communication style.
+This would lead to more natural, comfortable, and effective interactions, making Praxis feel more like a tailored companion.

+*   **Implicit Goal Inference Skill:**
+    *   **Concept:** A skill that analyzes the history of user commands and interactions stored in the `knowledge_base.py` (specifically `skill_usage_metrics` and `interaction_feedback`) to identify patterns, recurring sequences of actions, or larger, unstated goals.
+    *   **Why it's valuable:** This allows Praxis to be more proactive and insightful.
+For example, if a user frequently performs a sequence of file operations within a specific project directory and then runs tests, Praxis could proactively ask, "I've noticed you often test files after modifying them in this project.
+Would you like me to create a new skill that automatically runs the tests for you whenever a file in this directory changes?"
+This moves beyond simple command execution to anticipating user needs and offering intelligent assistance.

+### Broader World Interaction & Knowledge Acquisition (Future Aspirations)

+These skills would allow Praxis to break free from pre-defined APIs and learn directly from the vast, unstructured information on the internet.

+*   **Web Scraper & Information Synthesizer Skill:**
+    *   **Concept:** A skill that can take a URL, scrape the text content of the page (respecting `robots.txt` and ethical considerations), and then use the Gemini API to summarize the key points, extract specific information, or find the answer to a user's question based on that content.
+    *   **Why it's valuable:** This would grant Praxis the ability to answer questions about current events, niche topics, or specific documentation pages that are not available through a structured API or its existing skills.
+It's a massive step towards general knowledge acquisition and a more versatile research assistant.
+It would likely require libraries like `requests` and `BeautifulSoup4` or `Scrapy`.

+*   **RSS Feed & News Monitoring Skill:**
+    *   **Concept:** An advanced version of the current news fetching (which uses `feedparser`).
+Users could task Praxis with monitoring specific RSS feeds or news sources for keywords, topics, or entities.
+When relevant new items are detected, Praxis could summarize them or alert the user.
+    *   **Why it's valuable:** This would significantly enhance its proactive engagement capabilities (e.g., `proactive_engagement_skill.py`).
+Instead of just starting a generic conversation, it could provide timely, personalized updates like, "I saw a new article on that machine learning library you're interested in.
+The key takeaway is a 10% performance improvement in the latest version.
+Would you like the link or a more detailed summary?"
+This makes Praxis a more active and relevant information curator.

+### Advanced Task & Development Assistance (Future Aspirations)

+These skills aim to elevate Praxis into a more capable assistant for complex tasks and development workflows.

+*   **Interactive Code Debugging Assistant:**
+    *   **Concept:** Make the power of the CIQ "Test & Repair" loop directly available to the user.
+A user could paste a block of code (or point to a file) and say, "This isn't working, can you help me debug it?"
+Praxis would then attempt to understand the code's purpose (perhaps by asking clarifying questions or analyzing docstrings/comments), write or infer potential unit tests, execute them (in a sandboxed environment), analyze any errors, and use the LLM to suggest specific fixes or explanations.
+    *   **Why it's valuable:** This would transform Praxis into a powerful pair-programming partner, capable of actively assisting with debugging, code understanding, and iterative refinement, leveraging its existing CIQ framework.

+*   **End-to-End Project Management Skill:**
+    *   **Concept:** A high-level skill that can manage a simple software project from initiation to basic setup.
+For example, a user could say, "Start a new Python project called 'my_utility_app'."
+Praxis could then:
+        *   Create a project directory (using `file_manager_skill.py`).
+        *   Initialize a Git repository locally.
+        *   Optionally, create the repository on GitHub (using `github_api_interaction_skill.py` if available and configured) and link the local repo.
+        *   Create template files (e.g., `README.md`, `.gitignore`, a basic `main.py`).
+        *   Potentially track initial tasks in a local Markdown file or a simple issue in the KnowledgeBase.
+    *   **Why it's valuable:** This would synthesize many of its existing capabilities into a cohesive, high-level workflow, demonstrating its ability to handle complex, multi-step tasks and automate common developer setup routines.